 Check it out - it could be only a test.
-Siren tests occur in your area on the second Monday of each month at 9:15 a.m.
+Previously, siren tests occurred in your area on the second Monday of each month at 9:15 a.m.
+Beginning in January 2022, siren tests occur on the first Wednesday of each month at 9:15 a.m.
 The sirens may not be tested if there is severe weather in your area.